What is high rise syndrome?

 Interestingly, the greatest injury results from falls from two to seven stories.
 After this, injuries either level off or decrease.
 Cats who fall greater than seven stories have reached their terminal velocity of fall, at which point the vestibular apparatus is no longer stimulated.
 Prior to reaching terminal velocity, continued vestibular stimulation is believed to result in limb rigidity and failure to maximally prepare for a horizontal landing.
 After reaching maximum velocity, it is believed that cats assume a less rigid, more horizontal posture.
-These cats are able to prepare for landing and have the force of impact evenly distributed throughout the body.
+These cats can prepare for landing and have the force of impact evenly distributed throughout the body.

-About 90% of cats affected by high-rise syndrome will survive , although this certainly isn’t a reason to become lax when it comes to giving cats access to high ledges etc. Injuries can be serious, extremely painful and traumatic for the cat, not to mention expensive for you.
+About 90% of cats affected by high-rise syndrome will survive , although this isn’t a reason to become lax with giving cats access to high ledges etc. Injuries can be serious, painful and traumatic for the cat, not to mention expensive for you.
 And there is still a chance that the fall will kill your cat.

 How can I avoid high-rise syndrome?

 - Place screen on all windows and balconies which cats have access to.

 - Regularly check screens still fit well and have no holes a cat can get through.

 - If you have friends or tradesmen open, be extra diligent to ensure they don’t accidentally let your cat out.